Netcracker/KubeMarine/documentation/Installation.md

 In order to assign VRRP IP you need to create a `vrrp_ips` section in the inventory and specify the appropriate configuration.
 You can specify several VRRP IP addresses.
+This configuration will be applied in keepalived configuration on balancer nodes.
+If it's needed, it's possible to specify global parameters or override whole keepalived configuration.
+More about it is in keepalived section in [loadbalancer specification](#loadbalancer).

 The following parameters are supported: